 The general fund is the chief operating fund of the City.
-At the end of the current fiscal year, unassigned fund balance of the General Fund was \$3,149,588.
+At the end of the current fiscal year, unassigned fund balance of the General Fund was \$6,045,388.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 20.3 percent of total General Fund expenditures.
+Unassigned fund balance represents 39.4 percent of total General Fund expenditures.

-At September 30, 2019, the governmental funds of the City reported a combined fund balance of \$9,119,175, a 39.3 percent increase over last year.
-The increase is due to the receipt of \$5,403,000 in debt proceeds offset by debt principal payments on existing debt.
+At September 30, 2020, the governmental funds of the City reported a combined fund balance of \$9,216,347, a 1.1 percent increase over last year.

 The General Fund's increase was mainly due to overall increase in revenue collections offset by expenditures consistent with the prior fiscal year.
-The Debt Service Fund increased due to the explanation presented in the previous paragraph.
-Tourism tax receipts increased accounting for the approximately \$156,000 increase in other governmental fund balance.
+COVID-19 funding was received in various forms this fiscal year with some funding not spent at year-end.
+Ad valorem and sales tax received increased approximately \$1 million from the prior period.
+Charges for services also increased by approximately \$400,000 from the prior period.